NOTICE: The building at 335 Randolph Avenue is closed to the public until April 22, 2022.

-The average time to complete the CBC process from the time you receive the introductory email until the CBC report is delivered to the board is about 31 days.
+The average time for the criminal background check (CBC) to be completed from the time the fingerprints and forms are received in the CBCP office until the CBC report is delivered to the board is five business days.
+However, it is not unusual for the process to take up to two weeks.
 Want to expedite this process?
 See CBC Tips.

 1. Receive & Review fingerprints and forms — 1 day

-The CBCP office receives your fingerprints and consent forms in our office (either by taking your prints in our office or by mail).
-Mailed cards and forms are usually reviewed for compliance on the day they are received or on the next business day.
+The CBCP office receives your fingerprints and consent forms in our office by mail.
+Mailed cards and forms are usually logged in our database within one business day, which sends a status update email to you letting you know they were received; they are then reviewed for compliance.
 Please note that in periods of high volume, it can take up to a week to process fingerprint cards.
 Also be aware that if any information is incomplete or incorrect, you will receive an email requesting additional information or documentation.

 The CBCP transmits the prints to the BCA, who in turn transmit them to the FBI.
-Fingerprints taken in our office are usually transmitted on the day of your appointment.
-Fingerprints mailed to our office are usually processed and transmitted within one business day; however, during high volume periods it can take up to a week to transmit the prints.
+Fingerprints mailed to our office are usually processed and transmitted within three business days; however, during high volume periods it can take up to a week to transmit the prints.
 You will receive a status update by email at the time the prints are transmitted.

-3. Report received by CBCP — Up to 3 weeks
+3. Report received by CBCP — 1 day

-There is a three-week turnaround time from the time the prints have been transmitted to the BCA until the CBCP receives the report.
+There is a typical two-week turnaround time from the time the prints have been transmitted to the BCA until the CBCP receives the report.
 We do not provide any status updates during this time.
 Most of the reports (85–90%) are received in less than two weeks.
-A few (2%) exceed the three-week turnaround time.
+A few (2%) exceed a three-week turnaround time.